puntonim/sport-monorepo/libs/strava-db-models/README.md

 See top docstrings in [strava_db_models.py](strava_db_models/strava_db_models.py).

+Used, at the moment, by:
+ - strava-exporter-to-db in strava-monorepo

 Local dir install
 -----------------
 To install these models in a project, from a local dir, add this to `pyproject.toml`: